NavyaG-lab/Tech-writer/datasets/basic-datasets/create-dataset.md

 2. Enter a meaningful name for your Notebook.
 You can name your notebook based on the task you're performing.
 In this Tutorial, we will be checking the calls from Ouvidoria.
 3. Select the notebook's default language as `Scala` and cluster can be any one of the `general-purpose-*` (for intance, `general-purpose-1`).

+_*Note*_: If you are creating a dataset with PII data, you'll need to use your Single User (SU) cluster.
+To get access to the SU cluster, you can reach out to #data-help and request for access.

 When you click **create** a new notebook is created and is associated with the cluster selected during the notebook creation process.